shybovycha/shybovycha.github.io/_posts/2022-10-26-opengl-advanced-samples.md

 ## Rendering techniques

-### Simple shadow mapping
+### Shadow mapping

-The simplest idea of shadow mapping is: you render a scene depths (each pixel represents a distance from camera to the object) from the perspective of a light source to a separate render target.
+The most straightforward idea of implementing shadow mapping is: you render a scene depths (each pixel represents a distance from camera to the object) from the perspective of a light source to a separate render target.
 Then you render your scene normally from the perspective of a camera and for each pixel you compare its distance to the light source (take position of a pixel and subtract position of a light source from it) - if scene pixel is further from the light than the same pixel' depth in the light space - there's some other thing blocking the light, so this pixel is in the shadow.

 For this algorithm, you would need a shadow map texture and a framebuffer it is attached to: